 Coaching website checklist: what every independent coach needs

-A practical checklist for coach websites: services, proof, photos, reviews, posts, legal pages, and a request flow people can trust.
+A practical checklist for coach websites: services, proof, photos, reviews, blog posts, legal pages, and a request flow people can trust.

 The job of a coaching website is trust